-E. B. White, guru of the written word, responds to a query of conciseness.
-He addresses the eternal conflict between precision and flourish.
+E. B. White, the guru of the written word, responds to a query of conciseness.
+He addresses the eternal conflict between precision and flourishes.
 To add words, or not to add, that is the question.
-As voiceover artists, we know the importance of sound and resonance.
+As voiceover artists, we know the importance of style and sound, and resonance.
 Perhaps you will find the sentiment in this letter as lovely as I did.
-Just Sayin'.
+Just Sayin’.

 It comes down to the meaning of ‘needless.’
 Often a word can be removed without destroying the structure of a sentence, but that does not necessarily mean that the word is needless or that the sentence has gained by its removal.